gawati/gawati-docs/docs/source/development/installationsystem.rst

 such is feasible for the given product.

 user
  OS user name.
-The installation will typicall execute as this user and/or run its service as this user::
+The installation will typically execute as this user and/or run its service as this user::

    user=root